Table of contents

 - Set of services for developers dedicated to creating web or mobile applications and other IT products (Google Cloud Platform, Amazon Web Services, Microsoft Azure).

 You don’t have to install any software on your device to use the cloud – you have constant access to files and applications via an internet browser.
 Provider’s devices are constantly on and connected to the internet 24/7.
-For these devices to operate without obstacles, the temperature and humidity in the data centre have to be suitable.
+For these devices to operate without obstacles, the focus in data centres should be on suitable temperature and humidity.
 The devices should also be secured against damage, water or fire and their access should be strictly monitored.

 The Google Cloud Network – map presenting the fibre connections between Data Centers